TritonDataCenter/rfd/rfd/0034/README.md

 - **vm.internal_metadata.user_migration_allowed** (boolean) property on the
   instance can be set to 'true' to allow *user migration* of this instance, or 'false' to disallow migration of this instance.
-This value overrides the CN trait.user_migration_allowed value.
-For a missing value (the default), the value will be inherited from the CN.traits.user_migration_allowed setting.
+This value overrides the *sdc.migration.user_migration_allowed* value.
+For a missing value (the default), the *sdc.migration.user_migration_allowed* setting is used.

       $ sdc-vmapi "/vms/$VM?action=update" -X POST -d '{ "internal_metadata": { "user_migration_enabled": true }}'
       $ sdc-migrate instance allow-user-migrations $VM